mdn/advanced-js-fundamentals-ck/tutorials/object-oriented-javascript/03-canvas-and-object-oriented-javascript.md

 }, 1000)
 ```

-Schedules a the callback 1000 miliseconds (one second) in the future.
+Those lines schedule a callback for 1000 milliseconds (one second) in the future.
 Unfortunately, JavaScript can't—or won't, at least—make us any promises that this function will be called in one second.
 Instead, we're promised that it will be at least one second before the browser will try to call the function.

 #### requestAnimationFrame